What's the difference between full coverage and state minimum car insurance?

 If your vehicle is worth more than $4,000, collision and comprehensive coverage are recommended.
 Without these coverages, you would not receive compensation if your vehicle were severely damaged or totaled.

-These values are estimates.
+If you're looking to save the most on full coverage, Nationwide was the cheapest for our user profile.
+If minimum coverage is most towards your liking, USAA and Farmers will be your cheapest options.
+Keep in mind, these values are estimates.
 Your location, vehicle, age, and driving history will impact your premium.
 If you're really interested in seeing insurance costs for full coverage versus the state minimum, enter your zip code below and compare prices in The Zebra's insurance search engine.

 Navigating the rules and regulations of car insurance can be tricky.
 If you’re looking for information on coverage and car insurance quotes, consult our additional resources: